tdwg/bdq/tg2/_review/docs/supplement/index.md

 ### 3.4 Domain Scope of Tests

-The domain scope of each test is largely provided by the value of the term bdqffdq:DataQualityNeed.
+The domain scope of each test is largely provided by the values of the properties associated with the instance of the subclass of bdqffdq:DataQualityNeed.
 The [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) evaluated by each test are expressed as specific bdqffdq:InformationElements.
 The bdqffdq:Specification provides details of how to evaluate values of the InformationElements, but also includes references to external authorities (to the Darwin Core standard) that are required to implement the test.
 For example, an external references to an ISO standard.
 Such authoritative references are listed under "Source Authority" with a link to the authority and where available, a link to a specific online resource such as an API required for the implementation of the test.

 The tests are agnostic about the form in which the data are stored or transported.
 The test specifications all assume that data are presented to the tests in structured form such as csv or tab delimited text files, with data elements identifiable as [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021).
 Here, cells contain non-typed data values possibly aggregated from and serialized from multiple sources such as relational databases where Boolean nulls and non-string data types may exist, but the data have been exported into a string serialization that supports neither null nor typed data.

-The tests are also agnostic about uses for quality assurance, where output data are limited to those for which all Validations are Compliant, or for quality control where the results of Validations, Issues, Measures, and Amendments can be used to improve the quality of the data.
+The tests are also agnostic about uses for quality assurance, where output data are filtered down to those for which (in effect) all Validations are Compliant, or for quality control where the results of Validations, Issues, Measures, and Amendments can be used to improve the quality of the data.

 ### 3.5 Parameterising the tests